SenseLogic/VISTA/README.md

     *   Safari
     *   Chrome
     *   Edge-Chromium
-*   The media query bubbling is applied to trailing definitions.
+*   The trailing media queries bubbling is limited to one level.

 ## Version